pcpl2/Anime-client/README.md

 # Anime-client

-Anime client is application created to wath anime from remote services with no ads.
+Anime client is an application created to watch anime from remote services with no ads.
 Application writed in nw.js and mithril.js.

 # Development